 When you are ready, check-in at your chosen accommodation.
 A few recommendations are as follows:

 - Stone Villas

 - Taloa Heights

-For more details on each, see the 10 Best Luxury Accommodation in Niue.
+For more information on each accommodation, see the 10 Best Luxury Accommodations in Niue.

-Tonight, and every night during your visit for that matter, be sure to treat yourself to the delectable meals at Niue’s restaurants.
-Dine on sushi prepared by a Tokyo chef at Kaiika, indulge in fabulously presented plates at the Matavai Resort and dive into impeccably presented plates at the Dolphin Restaurant of the Scenic Matavai Resort – just to name a few.
-See The 10 Best Restaurants in Niue for more irresistible options.
+Tonight (and every night while you’re here), be sure to treat yourself to the fabulous restaurants available on the island.
+Dine on sushi prepared by a Tokyo chef at Kaiika and enjoy impeccably presented plates at the Dolphin Restaurant of the Scenic Matavai Resort – just as a couple of recommendations.
+See The 20 Best Restaurants in Niue for more delectable choices.